jina-ai/jina-hub/encoders/numeric/UMAPEncoder/README.md

 # UMAPEncoder

-`UMAPEncoder` encodes data from an `ndarray` of size `BatchSize x Dimension` into an `ndarray` of size `BatchSize x EmbeddingDimension` using [Uniform Manifold Approximation and Projection for Dimension Reduction](https://arxiv.org/abs/1802.03426).
+`UMAPEncoder` encodes ``Document`` content from an `ndarray` of size `BatchSize x Dimension` into an `ndarray` of size `BatchSize x EmbeddingDimension` using [Uniform Manifold Approximation and Projection for Dimension Reduction](https://arxiv.org/abs/1802.03426).
 UMAP is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.

 For more information, refer to [UMAP](https://github.com/lmcinnes/umap) documentation.